22-031

 Our network of German-American Institutes and Centers as part of the series "Die Zukunft des transatlantischen (T)Raumes":

-Amerikahaus NRW, Amerikazentrum Hamburg, Carl-Schurz-Haus Freiburg, DAI Nürnberg, DAI Saarland, DAI Sachsen, DAI Tübingen
+Amerikahaus NRW, Amerikazentrum Hamburg, Carl-Schurz-Haus Freiburg, DAI Nürnberg, DAI Saarland, DAI Sachsen, DAI Tübingen,

 DAZ Stuttgart